All About Minimum Wage in the Philippines

 - Within only 4 minutes, you can receive up to PHP 25,000 on your bank account.

 Employees in the Philippines have rights.
 There are laws that state how much an employer should pay his or her employee per day.
 But how much is the monthly minimum wage in the Philippines 2021?

-Today, we are going to discuss everything you need to know about minimum wages.
-By the end of this tutorial, you should know your rights and not accept any job offer if it is lower than the minimum wage.
+Today, we are going to discuss everything you need to know about minimum wages in the Philippines 2021.
+By the end of this tutorial, you should know your rights and to not accept any job offer if it is lower than the minimum wage 2021 in the Philippines.

 The Wage Situation in the Philippines

-More than 50% of Filipinos are salary workers.
+More than 50% of Filipinos are daily-rate employees, which means their.
 Their earnings depend on the number of days that they worked.
 By law, they are qualified for overtime pay, but not all employers do this.

 Now, let us take a look at the minimum wage salary in the Philippines.
-In this section, we will explain what the law says about minimum wages in the country.
+In this section, we will explain what the law says about minimum wage in the Philippines 2021 per month.

 Plantation agriculture is any kind of business that has something to do with raising crops.
 The most common kind of crop grown in the country is rice, but this is not the only thing that the country produces.
 The Philippines is also a supplier of bananas, mangoes, coconuts, and many more.

 For non-plantation, this is any kind of agri-business that involves animals.
 The Philippines is a major producer of cattle, chicken, and pork.
-Any other business that does not fall on these two categories is called on-agriculture.
+Any other business that does not fall in these two categories is called non-agriculture.

 Here are some examples: